Best Paint For Stucco in 2023

 Pros Of Acrylic Masonry Waterproofing Paint

 Let me mention that elastomeric paint is acrylic paint.
 However, it has some slight differences from acrylic masonry paints worth mentioning.

 The first advantage is that acrylic masonry (A.M.) paints can be applied when temperatures are as low as 35 degrees.

-Secondly, A.M. is not a paint system.
-That means it can go directly over new concrete without priming.
+Secondly, A.M. paint is not a paint system.
+This means it can go directly over new concrete without priming.

 Cons Of Acrylic Masonry Paint Vs. Elastomeric

-The experts I spoke to believe the elastomeric has a slight edge for waterproofing, and the data supports that claim.
+The experts I spoke to believe the elastomeric has a slight edge when it comes to waterproofing, and the data supports that claim.